 ICMA advances the knowledge of local government best practices its website icma.org, publications, research, professional development, and membership.

-The ICMA Center for Public Safety Management (ICMA/CPSM) was launched by ICMA to provide support to local governments in the areas of police, fire, EMS, Emergency Management and Homeland Security.
+The ICMA Center for Public Safety Management (ICMA/CPSM) was launched by ICMA to provide support to local governments in the areas of dispatch, police, fire, EMS, Emergency Management and Homeland Security.
 The Center also represents local governments at the federal level and is involved in numerous projects with the Department of Justice and the Department of Homeland Security.

 Emergency Management Assistance Compact